ronoevan/Final_Project/README.md

 **seqs:** string of the genome cDNA.

-## From these columns, other columns are derived by the hCoV-19 python-based App
+## From these columns, other columns are derived by using the hCoV-19 python-based App

 **date:** date derived from column 'name'.